AshGw/AES-256/README.md

 ```bash
 curl -sSfL https://raw.githubusercontent.com/AshGw/CryptographyAES-256/main/important/setup.sh | bash
 ```
+This will run the commands in [setup.sh](important/setup.sh).
-This will clone & install all the dependencies needed on your machine inside the directory you're currently at.
+<br>It will clone & install all the dependencies needed on your machine inside the directory you're currently at.
 <br>The GUI will pop off automatically and you can start using it right away.

 ## Ash Library ##